VTP-TL/D2-TPred/README.md

 **Agent_id:** column 2.
 For each xxx.txt file, the Agent_id starts from 0, and represent the ID of the agent.
 **x:** column 3, the x position of the agent at each frame.
 The unit is pixel.
 **y:** column 4, the y position of the agent at each frame.
 The unit is pixel.
-**Lid:** column 5, For each xxx.txt file, the Lid starts from 0, and represent the ID of the traffic light.
+**Lane_id:** column 5, For each xxx.txt file, the Lane_id starts from 0, and represent the ID of the traffic lane.
 **inperception:** column 6, For each xxx.txt file, the inperception is set as 0 or 1, and represent whether vehicle locates in the influencing area of traffic light.
 **isfirstobj:** column 7, For each xxx.txt file, the isfirstobj is set as 0 or 1, and represent whether vehicle is the first agent in the influencing area of traffic light.
+**Lig_id:** column 8, For each xxx.txt file, the Lig_id starts from 0, and represent the ID of the traffic light.
-**Ls:** column 8, For each xxx.txt file, the Ls is set as 0, 1 and 2, and represents the state of traffic light.
+**Ls:** column 9, For each xxx.txt file, the Ls is set as 0, 1 and 2, and represents the state of traffic light.
-**Mb:** column 9, For each xxx.txt file, the Mb is set as 0, 1 and 2, and represents the movement behaviors of vehicle.
+**Mb:** column 10, For each xxx.txt file, the Mb is set as 0, 1 and 2, and represents the movement behaviors of vehicle.
-**Ldurtime:** column 10, For each xxx.txt file, the Ldurtime represents the durtime of traffic light.
+**Ldurtime:** column 11, For each xxx.txt file, the Ldurtime represents the durtime of traffic light.

 **Example:**
 <div align=center>